A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is a premium subsidy and how do I get financial help during open enrollment?

-Premium subsidy rules are designed to ensure that subsidy-eligible individuals won’t pay more than 8.5% of their household income in premiums for the benchmark (second-lowest-cost Silver) plan in the Marketplace.7 (The percentage of household income that people are expected to pay can be much lower – as low as 0% – depending on their income.)7
+Premium subsidy rules are designed to ensure that subsidy-eligible individuals won’t pay more than 8.5% of their household income in premiums for the benchmark (second-lowest-cost Silver) plan in the Marketplace.9 (The percentage of household income that people are expected to pay can be much lower – as low as 0% – depending on their income.)9

 You can use our subsidy calculator to get an idea of whether you’re eligible for premium subsidies, and if so, how much those subsidies could be.

-Premium subsidies are a refundable tax credit.8 You may qualify for a subsidy based on your projected household income for the year you apply for coverage.
-And then you’ll need to reconcile that with the IRS when you file your tax return for that year, based on your actual income.9
+Premium subsidies are a refundable tax credit.10 You may qualify for a subsidy based on your projected household income for the year you’ll have coverage.
+And then you’ll need to reconcile that with the IRS when you file your tax return for that year, based on your actual income.11

-Marketplace cost-sharing reductions (CSR)10 are another type of Obamacare subsidy.
+Marketplace cost-sharing reductions (CSR)12 are another type of Obamacare subsidy.
 CSR assistance is designed to ensure that people with low to moderate incomes can afford to receive health care services.
-(And enrollees who qualify for CSR will often also qualify for premium subsidies.)
+Enrollees who qualify for CSR usually also qualify for premium subsidies.

 CSR subsidies result in lower out-of-pocket costs, including lower deductibles and copays.
 For applicants with eligible incomes, these subsidies are automatically incorporated into all of the available Silver-level plans.
 But if you’re eligible for CSR subsidies and you buy a metal plan other than a Silver plan, you’ll forfeit this advantage